 For all intents and purposes, Brow Lamination is a safe treatment.
 However, you should be aware that because harsh chemicals are used, skin irritation can be caused, especially if you have sensitive skin.

 Microblading is an option for you if your brows are starting to thin.
 This is because Microblading is cosmetic tattooing where non-permanent ink is used to create hair-like strokes in the eyebrows.
 A special Microblade tool breaks the skin but does not go as deep as a normal tattoo.
 This is why the ink is only semi-permanent.

 The benefits of Microblading

 Unlike Brow Lamination, Microblading can give the appearance of eyebrows even if you have really thin eyebrows or none at all.
-Brow Lamination requires something to work with but Microblading using its own ink.
+Brow Lamination requires something to work with, but Microblading uses its own ink.
 It is also low maintenance once healed and has far longer-lasting effects than Brow Lamination, which requires more frequent retreatments.